Update Announcement · Hero Quest - God of Chaos update for 25 October 2025

-• Fixed an issue where World Buffs and Buff Elixirs would only apply during the first fight in a dungeon and then stop working.
+• Improved profession items — crafting professions now offer better and more balanced gear to support progression.

-• Improved the Crafting System — crafting components no longer require solving puzzles.
-Puzzles are now only needed when crafting the final product, making the process smoother and less tedious.
+• Enhanced items in the Chillpine Zone — rebalanced and improved loot to make exploration and progression in this area more rewarding.

-Thank you all for your continued feedback and support — every report helps make Hero Quest better!
+Thank you all for playing and sharing your feedback — every update helps make Hero Quest a better experience!

 Update Announcement